688 - Pinball - live

 Oh, we are so dumb.

-This guy could carry a football.
+So dumb.
+This time you could carry a football.

 In a legendary game in which his team lost,